-So, let’s talk fair food.
+So, let’s talk about fair food.
 All of the grease, sugar, and everything served on a stick.
 Yes, I am sure you have your favorites too.
-Everyone knows it’s definitely NOT health food.
+Everyone knows it’s definitely NOT healthy food.
 But, we all still manage to gobble some down every summer.
 Am I right?
-Then you pay for it, especially if you have any intolerance to grains, processed seed oils, or sugar!
+Then you pay for it, especially if you have an intolerance to grains, processed seed oils, or sugar!

 - 1/4 tsp cinnamon